tarik-kirlioglu/RNAseq-analysis/README.md

 Contributions are welcome!
 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss your proposed changes.

 ### Contact
-If you have any questions or suggestions please feel free to contact me (tarik.kirliogllu@gmail.com).
+If you have any questions or suggestions please feel free to contact me.